Kurento/kurento/README.md

 Finally, open https://localhost:8443/ in your browser to access to the demo.

-Take into account that demos with Generators (kurento-faceoverlay-generator, kurento-recorder-filter-generator, and so on) require [co]i, a generator based flow-control for [Node.js] and browser.
+Take into account that demos with Generators (kurento-faceoverlay-generator, kurento-recorder-filter-generator, and so on) require [co], a generator based flow-control for [Node.js] and browser.
 In these demos, the experimental JavaScript support must be enabled.
 In Chrome, this can done in the flags configuration page: